-This reallocation of bank capital across sectors is hard to square with the fact that (a) the recent crisis began with the collapse of a mortgage market (albeit one located in the United States rather than Switzerland), (b) many commentators have expressed concern about possible house price bubbles in Switzerland driven by readily available mortgage financing, and (c) loans to corporates were remarkably resilient to the crisis in many countries.
+This reallocation of bank capital across sectors is hard to square with the fact that (a) the recent crisis began with the collapse of a mortgage market (albeit one located in the United States rather than Switzerland), (b) many commentators have expressed concern about possible house price bubbles in Switzerland driven by readily available mortgage financing, and (c) loans to corporates were resilient to the crisis in many countries.

 Substantially higher capital is likely to lead to increases in lending spreads in Swiss loan markets.
-Using a version of the Capital Asset Pricing Model (CAPM), we estimate the possible impact on loan spreads of the proposed changes in capital rules.
-We find that, under different assumptions, spreads for Corporate Loans would rise by between 45 and 76 basis points assuming a full pass-through to borrowers and an 80% asset class level floor.
-If one assumes that IRB banks set prices in corporate lending, then the impact will be between 60 and 111 basis points.
+Using a version of the Capital Asset Pricing Model (CAPM), we estimate the impact on loan spreads of the proposed changes in capital rules.
+We find that, under different assumptions, spreads for Corporate loans under the BCBS 347 proposal would rise by between 63 and 103 basis points assuming a full pass-through to borrowers and an 80% asset class level floor.

 Multiplying loan volumes by spread changes, one obtains a transparent monetary measure of the impact of the policy changes.
-This suggests that the annual flow cost of the new rules would be CHF 1.3 billion and CHF 2.1 billion.
-A conservative measure of the present discounted cost (assuming a 3% discount rate) is between CHF 42.8 billion and CHF 70.5 billion.
+This suggests that the annual flow cost of the new BCBS 347 rules would be CHF 1.7 billion and CHF 2.7 billion.
+A conservative measure of the present discounted cost (assuming a 3% discount rate) is between CHF 55.6 billion and CHF 89.9 billion.